crslade/crslade.github.io/_posts/2023-1-28-rails-setup-guide.md

 Then you can customize your prompt by adding a configuration file at `~./config/starship.toml`.
 I found a good [guide on YouTube](https://www.youtube.com/watch?v=VgTu1_92U0U).
 It is super easy to customize.
 Here is my final configuration.

+Then for better autocompletion I used `zsh-autosuggestions`.
+I installed it using homebrew.
+Don't forget to source it in .zshrc according to the instructions homebrew gives after you install it.

 <script src="https://gist.github.com/crslade/2e23f91f8d531aee5b5b6b5b4e38a458.js"></script>

 Then to install ruby I use rbenv and ruby-build.
+Install both of those with homebrew.
 You need to put the rbenv initialization in your `.zshrc` file.
-Install both of those with homebrew.
 I also use homebrew to install postgresql and puma-dev.
-Puma-dev needs you to run two commands (one as sudo and one as your regular user).
+Puma-dev needs you to run two commands (one with sudo and one without).

 I did try [warp](https://www.warp.dev), but for some reason, I couldn't get starship to work with it, even though it says it does.
 It seems link warp shows a lot of promise but I am not sure I like the idea of having to have an account that could track my shell activity.